-INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 1.1a Support and promote public events and festivals that celebrate inclusion and diversity to increase visibility, representation and intercultural connections 1.1.1 Deliver a calendar of events to promote inclusion, cultural national celebrations and cultural expression.
-Community Strengthening and Arts & Culture Partner, community builder and advocate Ongoing intercultural 1.1.2 Work with the Frankston City Cultural and Linguistically Diverse (CALD) Network and community leaders to support and promote religious and cultural events.
-Community Strengthening Partner, community builder and advocate Short-term
+INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 1.1a Support and promote public events and festivals that celebrate inclusion and diversity to increase visibility, 1.1.1 Deliver a calendar of events to promote inclusion, cultural national celebrations a cultural expression.
+Community nd Strengthening and Arts & Culture Partner, community builder and advocate Ongoing representation and intercultural connections 1.1.2 Work with the Frankston City Cultural and Linguistically Diverse (CALD) Network to support and promote religious and cultur events.
+Strengthening Partner, community builder and advocate Short-term

-INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 1.1b Support and promote partnerships and initiatives that showcase the 1.1.3 Coordinate community advisory groups and networks with diverse lived experience to strengthen Council's knowledge and understanding of diversity and inclusion.
-Community Strengthening Partner, community builder and advocate Ongoing strengths of diverse community groups and build respect and value for diversity within the community 1.1.4 Frankston Libraries, Arts Centre and Cube 37 deliver collections, exhibitions, installations and performances that reflect the diversity of the community and showcase the experiences and contributions of diverse communities and migrant populations.
-Arts & Culture Deliver and community builder Ongoing 1.1.5 Partner with community organisations and cultural community leaders to explore initiatives that can be delivered from councilowned community centres and neighbourhood houses to encourage cross-cultural learning, reduce discrimination and build respect and value for diversity.
-Community Strengthening Partner and community builder Ongoing 1.1.6 Partner with organisations and groups like Headspace and the Peninsula Pride Youth Alliance to raise awareness, increase visibility and promote diversity to improve the health and safety of LGBTQIA+ communities.
+INITIATIVES WH HAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 1.1b Support and prom partnerships and initiatives that showcase the s and nat ne 1.3 Coordinate community advisory groups and networks with diverse lived experience to strengthen Council's knowledge and understanding of diversity and inclusion.
+Community Strengthening Partner, community builder and advocate Ongoing strengths of community build respec value for div within the c groups and 1.1 trand trand versity 1.4 Frankston Libraries, Arts Centre and Cube 37 deliver collections, exhibitions, installations and performances that reflect the diversity of the community and showcase the experiences and contributions of diverse communities.
+Arts & Culture Deliver and community builder Ongoing 1.1 1.5 Partner with community organisations representing diverse population groups to explore initiatives that can be delivered from council-owned community centres and neighbourhood houses to encourage crosscultural learning and build respect and value for diversity.
+Community Strengthening Partner and community builder Ongoing 1.1 1.6 Partner with organisations and groups like Headspace and the Peninsula Pride Youth Alliance to raise awareness, increase visibility and promote diversity to improve the health and safety of LGBTQIA+ communities.
 Community Strengthening Partner, community builder and advocate Ongoing

-INITIAT TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 1.1.7 Promote training and support provided by the Australian Human Rights Commission and other providers to community groups to support anti-discrimination within the community.
+INITIAT INITIATIVES WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 1.1.7 Promote training and support provided by the Australian Human Rights Commission and other providers to community groups to support anti-discrimination within the community.
 Community Strengthening Community builder Medium-term 1.1.8 Work with the Disability, Access and Inclusion Committee to build awareness of the social model of disability and the characteristics of social environments that are disabling rather than the individual's characteristics.
-Community Strengthening Community builder and advocate Ongoing 1.1c Acknowledge Aboriginal and Torres Strait Islander people as Australia's Traditional Owners and actively work towards reconciliation 1.1.9 Continue to formally acknowledge First Nations people in policies, communications, Council meetings and at public events.
+Community Strengthening Community builder and advocate Ongoing 1.1c Aboriginal and Torres Strait Islander people as Australia's 1.1.9 Continue to formally acknowledge First Nations people in policies, communications, Council meetings and at public events.
 All departments Community builder Ongoing 1.1.10 Consult with the Bunurong Land Council to explore opportunities to incorporate Aboriginal history and culture in public spaces.
-City Futures, Building Infrastructure and Capital Works Delivery Partner and deliver Ongoing 1.1.11 Partner with First Nations peoples and Traditional Owners and Nairm Marr Djambana to provide non-Indigenous people with opportunities to learn about local history, First Nations knowledge and culture and the ongoing impacts of colonialism.
+City Futures, Building Infrastructure and Capital Works Delivery Partner and deliver Ongoing 1.1.11 Partner with First Nations peoples and Traditional Owners to provide non-Indigenous people with opportunities to learn about local history, First Nations knowledge and culture and the ongoing impacts of colonialism.
 All departments Partner and community builder Short-term